VegaDeftwing/OpGuidesHugoSrc/content/Phil/basic.md

 No. If we follow that line of thought, we hit another problem: if we always prioritize choice, what do we do if someone is making a choice that limits someone else's freedoms or might bring them harm?

 You see the problem, and how this just wraps back around to needing another framework.
-This is why it's good to have a mixed bag of phillosphical frameworks.
+This is why it's good to have a mixed bag of philosophical frameworks.
 Now, we can sort of mix all of these ideas together.
 How you do that is up to you ...
 I guess you could even say it's *relative* to you and your culture.

 Some people, after taking a philosophy class think "I have found the answer, the one **true** framework" and, I've got news for you, what you're describing is religion.
 In Ethics, there is no right answer, only doing the best you can - and the best we have isn't one system, it's internally digesting all of the existing ideals, filtering them, and making your own system and holding yourself to be the best you can.

-Utilitarianism with some added baggage regarding not doing things that are horendously offputting (A bit of relativism) and an assumption that we just do the moral calculus the best we can is a pretty good place to work from, and, unless otherwise stated, the point I'll be working off of for all the other pages as I *think* it's pretty much in line with what most people believe so long as they haven't been sucked into a deeply cultural system like Egoism, Role Ethics, or something religion based.
+Utilitarianism with some added baggage regarding not doing things that are horrendously off putting (A bit of relativism) and an assumption that we just do the moral calculus the best we can is a pretty good place to work from, and, unless otherwise stated, the point I'll be working off of for all the other pages as I *think* it's pretty much in line with what most people believe so long as they haven't been sucked into a deeply cultural system like Egoism, Role Ethics, or something religion based.

 What this means is I'll be mostly making utilitarianism arguments, addressing some of the opposing views, and providing data to try to go with the moral calculus.